Emergency aid in the Middle East conflict

 Famine in the Gaza Strip

-9 out of 10 people in the Gaza Strip have been displaced at least once since then.
-60% of homes have been destroyed and the electricity and water supply has collapsed.
-The majority of people have lost their homes and all their possessions.
-The psychological strain on the people is enormous: the loss of family members, friends and acquaintances as well as the repeated displacement leave deep scars.
-Around one million Palestinian children are traumatised and urgently need psychological help.
+In addition, the psychological strain on the population is enormous: the loss of family members, friends and acquaintances, as well as repeated displacement, have left deep scars.
+Around one million Palestinian children are traumatised and in urgent need of psychological help.

 FAQ